-Relationships are key in any market or any business, which is why we should always strive to perform at a consistent level for anyone who trusts us with their freight, working to become the carrier of choice for all.
-We believe in having preferred customers/brokers who we give priority to, but we also believe you should be constantly checking them against the market and other customers who may be raising rates, or improving the carrier policies that favor your business more than someone else who you have been relying on.
+Relationships are key in any market or any business, which is why we should always strive to perform at a consistent level for anyone who trusts us with their freight.
+Working to become the carrier of choice for all.
+We believe in having preferred customers/brokers who we give priority to.
+We also believe you should be constantly checking them against the market and other customers who may be raising rates.
+Also improving the carrier policies that favor your business more than someone else who you have been relying on.
 We need to have loyalty but, we always need to ensure our business is first, as it is the only thing we can control in the equation.

-A diverse customer base is a proven way to protect your business against market shifts, as well as one of the best ways to improve your bottom line long-term.
+A diverse customer base is a proven way to protect your business against market shifts.
+As well as one of the best ways to improve your bottom line long-term.
 What if your main broker who moves you 40% of the time leaves the business, or gets promoted to manage another office?
-You will have to trust that his replacement doesn’t have an existing carrier list that he favors, along with trust that the customers the previous broker managed will remain loyal to the replacement, which none of this is in your control.
-If you maintain an active customer list that is constantly evolving and improving, where no one customer or broker is in control of a majority portion of your revenue, you can be insulated in instances like this and your business can go on as usual, as you remained in control of your own business, diversifying your revenue makeup.
+You will have to trust that his replacement doesn’t have an existing carrier list that he favors.
+Along with trust that the customers the previous broker managed will remain loyal to the replacement, which none of this is in your control.
+If you maintain an active customer list that is constantly evolving and improving.
+No customer or broker is in control of a majority portion of your revenue.
+So you can be insulated in instances like this and your business can go on as usual.
+As you remained in control of your own business, diversifying your revenue makeup.

 Autor: Merge Transit